MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlockOversized.md

 **Custom Block Resource Pack**

-1. On the main level of the resrouce pack, add a directory called: **block_culling**.
+1. On the main level of the resource pack, add a directory called: **block_culling**.

 1. Create a file in there and name it **sushi_cull.json**, then add these contents: